Alternative Routes to Physiotherapy that Don't Need CAO Points

-Portobello Institute offers students an alternative route to become a fully qualified physiotherapist outside of the CAO system that can actually be more efficient than CAO courses in the long run.
+Portobello Institute offers students an alternative route to becoming fully qualified physiotherapists outside of the CAO system that can actually be more efficient than CAO courses in the long run.

 Are you a Leaving Cert student who was hoping to spend the next four years studying to become a physiotherapist?
 Did you want to get your Level 8 degree from a top college in Ireland?

-Becoming a physiotherapist is a very popular career path in Ireland because it offers consistent opportunities and personal fulfillment.
+Becoming a physiotherapist is a very popular career path in Ireland because it offers consistent opportunities and personal fulfilment.
 There are opportunities in private practice, with professional teams and with hospitals.
-Unlike other career routes, physiotherapists can both work completely independently and as a full-time employee at a larger company.
+Unlike other career routes, physiotherapists can both work completely independently and as full-time employees at a larger company.

 Portobello Institute’s BSc (Hons) Sports Therapy degree is an internationally awarded Level 8 degree that can be completed in three years.

-Dan O’Mahony graduated from Portobello’s Sports Therapy degree in 2018.
+Dan O’Mahony graduated with Portobello’s Sports Therapy degree in 2018.
 Immediately after graduating, he started his MSc Degree in Physiotherapy at the Royal College of Surgeons in Ireland (RCSI).